 What are your thoughts?
 Are you a writer?
 If so, how do you approach your ideas?
 Please comment below.
 I’d love to hear how you work and learn.
 As always, I’d also like to throw a thank you out to my brother, Dan Pipito, for the artwork on the covers, as well as my wife, Roberta, who not only feeds my mind with amazing food, but also tells me when my ideas are good or bad.

-This entry was posted on August 18, 2014 by scryptcomics.
-It was filed under Interviews and Press and was tagged with authors, Blood The Second Helping, Bob Mayer, bones at breakfast, Dan Pipito, dean koontz, Devil's Dessert, Flesh And Leftovers, learning, process, Rick Pipito, Roberta Pipito, sCrypt Comics, Souls 4 Supper, stephen king, techno feast, writing.
+This entry was posted on August 18, 2014 by scryptpublishing.
+It was filed under Media and Interviews and was tagged with authors, Blood The Second Helping, Bob Mayer, bones at breakfast, Dan Pipito, dean koontz, Devil's Dessert, Flesh And Leftovers, learning, process, Rick Pipito, Roberta Pipito, sCrypt Comics, Souls 4 Supper, stephen king, techno feast, writing.